How to book Greek ferry tickets – Travel tips & info

 Greece ferry routes and how to book them

-Now, after choosing your language, it’s time to fill in the details in the search engine.
-The first thing you need to do is choose between a simple trip and island-hopping.
+Now that you’ve chosen your language, it’s time to enter the details in the search engine.
+The first thing you need to do is decide between a simple trip and an island-hopping adventure.

-A simple trip is either a one-way journey to an island or a return.
-On the other hand, the island-hopping option will allow you to add various islands to your trip.
+A simple trip is either one-way to an island or a return trip.
+On the other hand, the island-hopping option lets you add various islands to your trip.

-While the simple trip is straightforward to book, the island-hopping option is really a game changer.
+While the simple trip is straightforward to book, the island-hopping option is really a game-changer.
 Since most of the smaller Greek islands don’t have daily connections, this option will help you plan your vacation by showing how and when you can reach each island.
-Moreover, the ferry schedules are always up-to-date, guaranteeing an easygoing booking process.
+Moreover, the ferry schedules are always up to date, ensuring an easy booking process.

-For me, that’s one of the most valuable contributions of Ferries in Greece because otherwise, you’d have to check multiple one-way trips until you find an itinerary.
+For me, that’s one of the most valuable contributions of Ferries in Greece, because otherwise you’d have to check multiple one-way trips to find an itinerary.

 Step 3: Evaluate the search results before booking